 Menu cards, those handy paper products that let the guest know what they’ll be eating at the wedding reception, is another chance for the now-wed couple to continue the theme – or story — first begun with the wedding invite.
 It’s an opportunity to tell the guests more about you as a couple.

-There’s a couple major ways your menu card can do this:
+There are a couple of major ways your menu card can do this:

 Of course, the way your menu card is designed is a crucial element into what your menu card helps portray.
 Often, menu cards pick up on the theme first introduced in the wedding invitation, taking stylistic elements from the paper invitation and incorporating them again in the menu, albeit likely in a simplified fashion.